Behavioral-Health-Network/famcare-html-form-code/docs/epicc/pwepicc30dayfu.md

 ## Changelog

+- **2025-08-25**: Adds HTML and JavaScript code for TiedEnrollment fix that GVT created to help join all our pathway forms together.
 -**2025-08-15**: Fixes typo in `why_not_meet_prog_eligibility_thirty_day` field name.
 Adds `why_not_meet_prog_eligibility_thirty_day`.
 Makes `intake_conducted_appt_date_thirty_day` and `why_not_meet_prog_eligibility_thirty_day` required questions.
 Updates typos in `client_status_thirty_day` and `date_transferred_reengagement_specialist_thirty_day`.
 - **2025-08-15**: Changed the `MAT_PRESCRIBED_PHYSICIAN_APPT_THIRTY_DAY` data type from varchar(30) to varchar(50) to accommodate the newly added value of 'Unable To Contact Client Or Treatment Agency', which was too long for the field.